 I fumble for the copy and withhold the original.

 It is time to lie, “No, I didn’t bring the original,”

 “Then why you come here?”
 I can see that she is getting annoyed.

 “To see what I can do for Mr. Sam Wee ….
 Err …. to find out the purpose of you calling for the meeting,” I try to make out some logic.

 “Ok, then let me tell you, his helper Ms. Lottie was found dead in a shopping centre, yesterday Sunday morning at around 10:45 a.m.
 We don’t suspect foul play now because she was alone.
-But we would like to know if it were a suicide,” the woman said it all in one go, as though she was delivering a report.
+But we would like to know if it were a suicide,” the woman says it all in one go, as though she is delivering a report.